Shopify/product-reviews-polaris-example/workshop.md

 import {Page} from '@shopify/polaris';
 ```

-Then lets create a functional React component called `ReviewsList` that will return a page component.
+Then we've got a functional React component called `ReviewsList` that returns a page component.

 ```jsx
 function ReviewList({data: {loading, reviews}}) {